 See my guide to whether Rainbow Village is still worth visiting after considering the above two factors.

-- Shuishan Trail, Alishan: One of the less popular trails in Alishan National Forest Recreation Area, Shuishan Trail, is partially closed right now.
-The main trail (60 to 90 min return) to the giant tree, which starts here near Chaoping Station, is closed.
+- Shuishan Trail, Alishan (REOPENED) One of the less popular trails in Alishan National Forest Recreation Area, Shuishan Trail, has now reopened following some trail renovations.
+The main trail (60 to 90 min return) to the giant tree starts here near Chaoping Station.
+See my info in my Alishan guide.

 - Chikhan Tower, Tainan: This famous historical sight in Tainan city center is still open, but parts of it are under renovation, so you may see some scaffolding.
 See my Tainan city guide.